Sup2point0/Assort/~dev/migration.md

 This sounded almost too good to be true.
 So of course, I should’ve expected that my 2 laptops totally could not find each other on the network.
 They could all see our router, the printer, even the Chromecast we hadn’t used in years.
 But not each other.

 It was time to go down the YouTube rabbit hole.
-I found [this<sup>↗</sup>](~) very detailed walkthrough on how to get network sharing up and running.[^video] Naturally, things still did not work after following all those steps.
+I found [this<sup>↗</sup>](https://youtube.com/watch?v=N-R44Clys9A) very detailed walkthrough on how to get network sharing up and running.[^video] Naturally, things still did not work after following all those steps.
 We managed to get a remarkable **An extended error has occurred.** error, which was fun.

 [^video]: This link might break in future.

-Back to the Microsoft Support threads it was, and after trying every single thing in the responses, enabling every service and setting related to local network sharing... it worked.
+Back to the Microsoft Support threads it was, and after trying every single thing in the responses, enabling every service and setting related to local network sharing... it worked.[^microsoft-support]

+[^microsoft-support]: Thread for future reference: <https://answers.microsoft.com/en-us/windows/forum/all/cant-see-other-computer-on-network/8ea267ad-e5bf-4019-8b7e-da5b174d0303>

 Yo, it actually worked.
 The laptops could see each other!